danielhoherd/plexdl/README.md

 - tests
 - make search type limited to movies, maybe add option to search for specific types
 - make this only use python3 because unicode
-- don't try to print resolution for non-movie files
 - don't try to name files with characters that would be invalid